 Our focus is to create an engaged employee experience, throughout the process of attracting, onboarding, developing, and retaining employees.
 We are committed to supporting employee development as well as providing competitive benefits and a safe workplace.
-Our employee engagement efforts include newsletters and all-employee town hall meetings, as well as small group informational settings, through which we aim to keep our employees well-informed and to increase transparency and open communication.
+Our employee engagement efforts include newsletters and all-employee town hall meetings, as well as informational meetings, which includes our executive staff meeting with small groups of employees in an informal setting, through which we aim to keep all of our employees well-informed, increase transparency and promote a culture of open communication.
 In addition, we provide periodic employee training and development through which we strive to educate and enhance our employee's financial, mental, and physical wellness.